This article will be your ultimate breast pumping 101 hand book and go-to guide on getting started with pumping breast milk.

-The answer to this question will vary from woman to woman.
+The answer to this pumping and breast milk question will vary from woman to woman.
 What may be a normal amount of milk supply for one woman, may not be for another.

 However, do note that for the first few week postpartum, your milk supply is mostly regulated through hormonal means.

-That being said, it is not a good indication of how much breast milk your body will be regularly making throughout your entire breastfeeding experience.
+That being said, it is not a good indication of how much breast milk your body will be regularly making throughout your entire breastfeeding or pumping journey.

-Most women do not fully regulate to their “set” amount of breast milk until around three months postpartum.
+Most women do not fully regulate to their “set” amount of breast milk until around three or four months postpartum.
 It is also normal for one breast to produce less milk that the other.

 The take away, how much milk you should be pumping depends on where you are postpartum.
 As well as your breast capacity and body’s unique capabilities.

 Final Tips on Breast Pumping 101